 The bike’s drivetrain uses a belt.
 This type of transmission comes with several advantages.
 First of all, the belt doesn’t require lubrication.
 Second, it generates less vibration than a chain and contributes to the overall smoothness of the ride.

-The bike’s resistance system consists of a cow’s hide brake pad connected to the tension knob on top of the main tube of the frame.
+The bike’s resistance system consists of a cow’s hide brake pad connected to the tension knob on top of the frame’s top tube.
 It comes in contact with the flywheel in a top-down manner.
 Since it’s a cow’s hide pad and not a felt pad, it offers a higher resistance to wear and tear, so it shouldn’t need a replacement for at least a year of daily use.

 The bike’s tension knob doesn’t have pre-determined resistance settings on it.
-You simply tighten it until you get the pedaling resistance that fits your needs.
+You tighten it until you get the pedaling resistance that fits your needs.
 The brake can tighten up to the point you can barely pedal.
-It also has the function of an emergency brake; you can press it down to immediately stop the flywheel from spinning if needed.
+It also has an emergency brake; you can press it down to immediately stop the flywheel from spinning if needed.

 Since it’s a bike designed for spinning, the Merax Silver comes equipped with a heavy-duty crankset featuring solid electro-plated arms.
-The pedals are also metallic; they feature non-slip elements on the sides as well as adjustable toe cages.
+The pedals are also metallic; they feature non-slip elements on the sides and adjustable toe cages.

 They don’t have SPD clips for spin shoes, but their threads are 9/16 (standard), so you can always replace them if needed.